+Parshas Ki Seitzei in a Nutshell

+ב״ה

+(Deuteronomy 21:10-25:19)

-ב״ה Ki Seitzei in a Nutshell (Deuteronomy 16:18-21:9) Seventy-four of the Torah's 613 commandments (mitzvot) are in the Parshah of Ki Seitzei.
+Seventy-four of the Torah's 613 commandments (mitzvot) are in the Parshah of Ki Teitzei.
 These include the laws of the beautiful captive, the inheritance rights of the firstborn, the wayward and rebellious son, burial and dignity of the dead, returning a lost object, sending away the mother bird before taking her young, the duty to erect a safety fence around the roof of one's home, and the various forms of kilayim (forbidden plant and animal hybrids).

+Also recounted are the judicial procedures and penalties adultery, for the rape or seduction of an unmarried girl, and for a husband who falsely accuses his wife of infidelity.
+The following cannot marry a person of Jewish lineage: a mamzer (someone born from an adulterous or incestuous relationship); a male of Moabite or Ammonite descent: a first- or second-generation Edomite Egyptian.

+Our Parshah also includes laws governing the purity of the military camp; the prohibition against turning in an escaped slave; the duty to pay a worker on time, and to allow anyone working for you-man or animal-to "eat on the job"; the proper treatment of a debtor, and

+(continued next column)

-Also recounted are the iudicial procedures and penalties for adultery, for the rape or seduction of an unmarried girl, and for a husband who falsely accuses his wife of infidelity.
-The following cannot marry a person of Jewish lineage: a mamzer (someone born from an adulterous or incestuous relationship); a male of Moabite or Ammonite descent: a first- or second-generation Edomite or Egyptian.
-Our Parshah also includes laws governing the purity of the military camp; the prohibition against turning in an escaped slave; the duty to pay a worker on time, and to allow anyone working for you-man or animal-to "eat on the job"; the proper treatment of a debtor, and the prohibition against charging interest on a loan; the laws of divorce (from which are also derived many of the laws of marriage); the penalty of thirty-nine lashes for transgression of Torah prohibition; and the а procedures for vibbum ("levirate marriage") of the wife of a deceased childless brother, or chalitzah ("removing of the shoe") in the case that the brother-in-law does not wish to marry her.
-Ki Seitzei concludes with the obligation to remember "what Amalek did to you on the road, on your way out of Egypt." .
-This week's kiddush is sponsored by Dr. and Dr. Senya and Michelle Mahler in honor of Gabriel's recent Bar Mitzvah.
-High holidays tickets are now for sale exclusively online:
+When we do what G-d tells us to do, performing deeds and actions for the sole reason that G-d commanded them.
+This allows us to live selflessly with our spouses and children, building the atmosphere of our home into a place where "G-d's presence rests." -- The Rebbe the prohibition against charging interest on a loan; the laws of divorce (from which are also derived many of the laws of marriage); the penalty of thirtynine lashes for transgression of a Torah prohibition; and the procedures for yibbum ("levirate marriage") of the wife a deceased childless brother, or chalitzah ("removing of the shoe") in the case that the brother-in-law does not wish to marry her.
+Ki Teitzei concludes with the obligation to remember "what Amalek did to you on the road, on your way out of Egypt." • Eruv: www.fairlawneruv.com Eruv Hotline: 201-254-9190.